hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** String.

-The `delta_monthly_cost` value within the [cost_estimate namespace](#namespace-cost_estimate) contains the
-difference between the prior and proposed monthly cost estimates.
+Contains the difference between the prior and proposed monthly cost estimates.

-This value contains a positive or negative decimal and can be `"0.0"`.
+This value may contain a positive or negative decimal and can be `"0.0"`.